-Business Impact:
+Business impact

 By implementing the Performance Efficiency Pillar and Performance Efficiency Lens, the streaming service successfully manages global viewership spikes while minimizing latency.
 They achieve a seamless user experience with high-quality streaming, irrespective of location or device, and reduce their infrastructure costs by using a combination of EC2 Auto Scaling, Spot Instances, and CloudFront caching.
 The result is not only cost optimization but also improved user satisfaction and increased viewership during high-demand events.